 The result are apps that fit in great on both platforms, while still allowing us to focus on implementing all future changes, fixes and innovations in a shared code base.
 With no cross-platform weirdness or clunky Swing or GTK UI.

 It was actually a lot easier than it sounds, and than we originally thought.
-Over the course of about three months, beginning shortly after the Elements 9 release last November, we started converting Fire's core code base – essentially anything that is not directly tied to UI – from Cocoa APIs over to Elements RTL.
+Over the course of about three months, beginning shortly after the Elements 9 release in November 2016, we started converting Fire's core code base – essentially anything that is not directly tied to UI – from Cocoa APIs over to Elements RTL.

 Think mainly replacing

 List<T>, and so on.
-It was straight-forward work even for a code-base as large as Fire, and it actually help us clean the code up and stream-line it more, in the process.
+It was straight-forward work even for a code-base as large as Fire, and it actually helped us clean the code up and stream-line it more in the process.
 It also helped us really drive Elements RTL forward, the benefits of which you are seeing in the new 9.1 release.
-Early this year, we essentially had all of Fire's internal logic – the project system, debug engine, all the platform support, all the logic that drives the navigation, even the underpinnings of Fire's native code editor (FCE) running on .NET.
+Early 2017, we essentially had all of Fire's internal logic – the project system, debug engine, all the platform support, all the logic that drives the navigation, even the underpinnings of Fire's native code editor (FCE) running on .NET.